abstractmachines/cpp-algorithms/cpp11/README.md

 In modern C++, we don't really use the "new" keyword very often.
 Instead, we use smart pointers, because they're easier to manage and don't require as much manual memory management.
-Raw pointers are the kinds of pointers we learned in CS101 coursework: manually managed memory (new, malloc, delete, etc).
+Raw pointers are the kinds of pointers we learned in CS coursework: manually managed memory (new, malloc, delete, etc).
 Other pointers that aren't "raw" are considered "smart" pointers, which "smartly manage themselves" via constructs automating memory management for them.